Digital-Competence-Laboratory-Medicine/.github/profile/README.md

 - Using this GitHub organization to work together on coding projects and to dicuss issues
 - Using other ressources like [Cryptpad](https://cryptpad.fr/) to get familiar with collaborative working tools

-If you have any questions, you can contact us at any time: digcomplabmed@gmx.de
+If you have any questions, you can contact us at any time: digcomplabmed@ifcc.org

 So let's tackle it!